ebdrup/json-schema-benchmark/reports/is-my-json-valid.md

 # [`is-my-json-valid`](https://github.com/mafintosh/is-my-json-valid) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`is-my-json-valid`](https://github.com/mafintosh/is-my-json-valid) homepage to learn if that is the case for these tests.
+Go to the [`is-my-json-valid`](https://github.com/mafintosh/is-my-json-valid) homepage to learn if that is the case for these tests.

 |test failed|reason